Yichieh0/OFDM_Implemented_by_HLS/README.md

 7. Total Data Size : (32x32)x7=7168 pixels
 8. Platform : U50

-(The whole system can be easily extended to other design through modified the parameters in myfix4_dataflow_final/src/data_path.hpp)
+(The whole system can be easily extended to other designs through modified the parameters in myfix4_dataflow_final/src/data_path.hpp)

 ### > Optimization Issues：
 The most important thing we should mentioned is that if we have a function call in a for loop, the tool will recreate the function structure every iterations, this will lead to worse II.